chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 I look forward to talking about how I can support your team.

-## Reason for Application
+## Application Reason

 > Why are you interested in this position?

 That's a great question.
 This role at Sungrow really appeals to me for a few key reasons.

 First, I'm inspired by Sungrow's mission - 'Clean Power for All'.
-I've been looking for opportunities where my tech skills can make a real positive impact, and renewable energy is a field I'm passionate about.
+I've been looking for opportunities where my tech skills can make a real positive impact, and renewable energy is a area I'm passionate about.

 Second, the role is a perfect match for my experience.
 The role involves frontend architecture design, performance optimization, and working with technologies like Vue.js and TypeScript.
 In my most recent role, I led the technical architecture for a storage management platform using exactly those technologies.
 With my 8 years of web development experience, I'm confident I can handle the technical challenges.

 So, the combination of meaningful work and perfect technical fit makes this role really suitable to me.

+## About Sungrow

+> What do you know about Sungrow as a company?

+I visited Sungrow's official website and learned about your products and business scope.
+I understand Sungrow is a leading company focused on renewable energy solutions.

+I'm particularly inspired by Sungrow's mission - 'Clean Power for All'.
+The opportunity to contribute to clean energy technology is a area I'm passionate about.

 ## Coming to Germany